leeclarke/IdenticonGenerator/README.md

 IdenticonGenerator.generateToFile("TRICHROME", "TEST.SVG")
 ```

-#### Want more control where the image gores?
-Just get an OutputStream so yo can do what you want with it later
+#### Want more control where the image goes?
+Just get an OutputStream so you can do what you want with it later
 ```
 StringWriter out = new StringWriter()